ant-design/pro-chat/README.md

 - ✏️ **Message Editing Features**: Provides a suite of editing tools, including request redo, edit combination, and deletion, for precise conversation control.
 - 📖 **Auto-rendered Markdown**: Delivers a rich text experience that immerses users by transforming Markdown into beautifully formatted messages.
 - 🎚️ **Programmatic Controls (Ref)**: Commands the chat flow with precision, allowing developers to create a tailored conversational experience.

-The transformative journey of ProChat is ongoing, with a roadmap that promises an even more intuitive and versatile chat interface ecosystem.
-Stay tuned as we unveil features that will further personalize the user journey and expand our global reach.

 <br/>